 Moringa oleifera is one of the most widely hailed medicinal trees in Southeast Asia, particularly in India and Indonesia where it is native and has been used for centuries.
 According to the USDA database, there are 118 known medicinal uses for the plant that span nearly every use imaginable for human wellness.
 Literally every single part of the tree at every phase is able to be used medicinally.
-This makes it a prime candidate for being turned into spagyric medicine.
+This makes it a prime candidate for being turned into a Spagyric Clyssus

 According to Paracelsus, who invented the Spagyric Clyssus and its methods of creation, a Clyssus is “the Power of a Plant which originally stems from one thing alone after the species has been separated into its different parts and finally recombined.”
-It was Johannes Baptista Porta who put it very eloquently, “The Clyssus is the extraction of the subtlety of all parts of the plant, which flow together into a common being.”
+That said, it was Johannes Baptista Porta who put it very eloquently, “The Clyssus is the extraction of the subtlety of all parts of the plant, which flow together into a common being.”
 A Clyssus can appear as a powder, a liquid, an oil, or even a salt depending on the plant being worked on and the parts of that plant which are included.
-Making a Clyssus of Moringa oleifera proved to be particularly unique and rather difficult to obtain.
-This is because aside from the Seed when cold-pressed, there are very few oils in the Moringa Tree which can be extracted from the dried components.
-This required a lot of adaptation to make a Clyssus of this particular plant.
+Making a Clyssus of Moringa oleifera was somewhat straightforward as far as making a Clyssus goes because I only had dried components to work with and none of them produce any significant quantity of Volatile Oils.

 This Version of the Product DOES NOT contain the precipitated Glycosides.